dogwoodlogic/context-secureld-data-service-accreditation/README.md

 ## Commercial Support

-Commercial support for this library is available upon request from Digital Bazaar: support@digitalbazaar.com
+Commercial support for this library is available upon request from Dogwood Logic: support@digitalbazaar.com

 ## License

-- BSD 3-Clause © Digital Bazaar
+- BSD 3-Clause © Dogwood Logic
 - See the [LICENSE](./LICENSE) file for details.

 [CBOR-LD]: https://digitalbazaar.github.io/cbor-ld-spec/